akshaybengani/ZillaKranti/README.md

 Its a simple and multifunctional Android Application just download and install and everything is ready.

 ### Software Requirements
-1 Android Device with Min SDK version 19 or Kitkat 4.4 or above.
+1 Android Device with Min SDK version 19 or Kitkat 4.4 or above.<br>
-2 Internet connectivity required for application data update 3 Connectivity supports 2G/3G/4G/LTE/Wifi connectivity
+2 Internet connectivity required for application data update.<br>
+3 Connectivity supports 2G/3G/4G/LTE/Wifi connectivity.<br>

+## Thank-You for your contributions